PressCrew/infinity/dashboard/docs/config_style.md

 #### [style\_conditions]

-The style conditions section lets fine tune when styles are enqueued by assigning one or more style handles to a condition (callback function) which evaluates to true.
+The style conditions section lets you fine tune when styles are enqueued by assigning one or more style handles to a condition (callback function) which evaluates to true.

 The basic format is: